SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 3. It sometimes happens that driver names contain corrupt characters.
 Looks like a different interpretation of character codings inherited by the *rFactor 2* data API.

-4. The Race Engineer calculates the energy fill up of an upcoming pitstop based on the fuel consumption of the recent laps.
+4. As usual, the Race Engineer calculates the energy fill up of an upcoming pitstop based on the fuel consumption of the recent laps.

+   - For Hypercars and LMGT3 cars the following applies:

      When the Engineer announces the amount of fuel to be added for the next pitstop, the fuel amount will be divided by the *fuel ratio* as currently set in the pitstop menu of the HUD, before being used as the value for the virtual energy replenishment.
 So make sure, that your *fuel ratio* setting is as desired at the time, when the pitstop settings are changed.

      Note: The *fuel ratio* implicitely includes the max fuel the car can carry, since the value can be greater than 1.
 Confusing, isn't it.
 This has the following implications at the moment:

        - The fuel ratio normally contain a certain amount of safety fuel, that assure that you will not run out of fuel with 100% energy consumption.
 But make sure you pit before dropping virtual energy to 0%.
 You can recalibrate the fuel ratio once you have driven a few laps using the "FuelRatioOptimize" action or the corresponding voice command of the Race Engineer.
 This will use your current fuel consumption for every 1% virtual energy plus the safety fuel specified in the settings to compute an optimal fuel ratio.

 	   - When working with the ["Setup Workbench"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Setup-Workbench), it is important to set the max fuel the car can carry to fulfill the virtual energy constraints, which will be lower than the fuel capacity of the car on most tracks.
 Otherwise you will end up with strategies, which might be agianst the rules of the WEC.
 You can set the fuel capacity in the "Session Database" for a given car / track combination, once you have dialed your numbers (it may have been set there already for you by the Assistants, but be sure to correct the value, once you have found a perfect fuel ratio).
 Then use the "Initialize from Database" command in the "Session" menu of "Setup Workbench", before you simulate your strategy.

-   Another important aspect of the virtual energy system is that the setting in the pitstop MFD of *Le Mans Ultimate* does not define how much energy has to be added at the next pitstop, but instead specifies the energy amount that will be available, when you leave the pit.
+     Another important aspect of the virtual energy system is that the setting in the pitstop menu of *Le Mans Ultimate* does not define how much energy has to be added at the next pitstop, but instead specifies the energy amount that will be available, when you leave the pit.
 This will be taken automatically into account when the refuel amount is calculated, but this is only correct at the current lap.
 So don't wait too long before you go to the pit or let the Engineer create a new pitstop plan, just before coming to the pit.

      When running on a pre-defined strategy, refueling calculation works a bit different.
 The Strategist and the Engineer will tell you the lap you have to come in.
 The calculation of the virtual energy will be exact for this particular lap.
 Of course youcan come in later, if you have still some virtual energy left, but then you may have to correct the virtual energy level by this number of laps, at least if the next stint will be your last one.
 Said all that, please take a look at the [setting "Engineer: Adjust virtual energy level for pitstop"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Race-Settings) of the "Session Database".

+  - LMP2 cars have a *classical* fuel capacity, so virtual energy and fuel ratio does not apply here.
+Nevertheless, the way the refueling calculation works, is the same as for Hypercars and LMGT3s.
+This means, that the calculation made by the Engineer is based on the amount of fuel to be added, whereas the pitstop menu specifies the amount of fuel in the tank, when the car leaves the pit.
+Conversion between these two models are automatic, but you may also want to take a look at the [setting "Engineer: Adjust virtual energy level for pitstop"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Race-Settings) of the "Session Database", as discussed above.

 5. Additionally, the Race Engineer can only handle identical tyre compounds for all four tyres and can only change all four tyres together.
 You may, however adjust this manually once the Engineer has prepared the pitstop.
 This may change with a future release.